-Drip campaigns are essential to keeping your audience engaged
+Drip campaigns are essential to keep audience engaged

 Thanks to your marketing efforts, a lot of would-be customers visit your website and poke around.
 Some might even subscribe to your email list to get a coupon, download gated content or sign up for a free trial of your service.
 But when it comes to the numbers, only a tiny fraction of your leads actually make a purchase on their first visit.